 Audi Hungaria has been producing engines for the Audi and Volkswagen Group since 1994.
 The company has since grown to be the world’s largest engine factory.
-To date, the employees in Győr have produced more than 30 million engines.
+To date, the employees in Győr have produced more than 35 million engines.
+Nearly 6,000 employees build over 8,800 engines each day for the Volkswagen Group’s 31 production locations.

-Of the 1,965,165 engines produced in 2017, 1,478,794 were four-cylinder gasoline or diesel engines.
-14,640 five-cylinder gasoline engines as well as 436,676 six- and 36,757 eight- and ten-cylinder engines were also produced.
-Audi Hungaria built six different gasoline and three different diesel engine variants in 2017, with power outputs ranging from 63 kW (86 hp) to 470 kW (639 hp).
-Nearly 6,000 employees build over 8,800 engines each day for the Volkswagen Group’s 32 production locations.
+Of the 1,954,301 engines produced in 2018, 1,443,036 were three- and four-cylinder gasoline or diesel engines.
+10,045 five-cylinder gasoline engines as well as 300,720 six-cylinder and 15,977 eight- and ten-cylinder engines, plus 175,070 six-cylinder diesel engines were also produced.
+9,453 electric axle drive units were also manufactured in Győr.
+The range of engines produced in Győr was also extended last year with the series production of three-cylinder engines and four-cylinder diesel engines with newly developed mild-hybrid technology.
+Audi Hungaria built six different gasoline and three different diesel engine variants in 2018, with power outputs ranging from 63 kW (86 hp) to 470 kW (639 hp).

 In 2018, the 2.5-liter TFSI engine produced by Audi in Győr was voted International Engine of the Year in the 2- to 2.5-liter category.
 The five-cylinder engine has now won the award for the ninth consecutive time.
 Audi Hungaria also produces completely knocked down (CKD) engines.
 Production of CKD engines is primarily intended for overseas customers.